Emergence of local irreversibility in complex interacting systems: Local irreversibility and multipartite dynamics

 where $x_t$ is the state of the system at time $t$.
 In words, this is the probability of observing the state $x$ followed by the state $x'$, and should not be confused with the \textit{conditional} transition probabilities $\text{Prob}[x_{t+1} = x'\, | \, x_t = x]$.
 The evidence that these dynamics carry about the arrow of time is quantified by the relative entropy, or Kullback--Leibler divergence, between the forward-- and reverse--time transition probabilities \cite{Cover-01},

 where if we choose base two for the logarithms then the evidence is measured in bits.
-If a system obeys detailed balance, such that $P(x\rightarrow x') = P(x'\rightarrow x)$ for all pairs of states $x$ and $x'$, then this local irreversibility vanishes [Fig. \ref{fig_multipartite}(a)].
-Conversely, any violation of detailed balance, such that $P(x\rightarrow x') \neq P(x'\rightarrow x)$, leads to an increase in the local irreversibility [Fig. \ref{fig_multipartite}(b)].
+If a system obeys detailed balance, such that $P(x\rightarrow x') = P(x'\rightarrow x)$ for all pairs of states $x$ and $x'$, then this local irreversibility vanishes [Fig.~\ref{fig_multipartite}(a)].
+Conversely, any violation of detailed balance, such that $P(x\rightarrow x') \neq P(x'\rightarrow x)$, leads to an increase in the local irreversibility [Fig.~\ref{fig_multipartite}(b)].

 For Markov systems, the transition probabilities $P(x\rightarrow x')$ completely define the dynamics, and so $\dot{I}$ captures all available information about the arrow of time.
-Notably, if the states $x$ and $x'$ include all of the microscopic degrees of freedom in a system, then, because the laws of physics are Markovian, Eq. (\ref{eq_I}) defines the physical rate at which the system produces entropy \cite{Seifert-01}.
+Notably, if the states $x$ and $x'$ include all of the microscopic degrees of freedom in a system, then, under reasonable assumptions, Eq.~(\ref{eq_I}) defines the physical rate at which the system produces entropy \cite{Seifert-01, Ge-01}.
 In general, if we don't observe all the relevant degrees of freedom then the dynamics of the observable states $x$ will be non--Markovian, but $\dot{I}$ still has a precise meaning: it represents the \textit{local} evidence for the arrow of time.

 We are interested in systems where the overall state $x$ consists of states $\{x_{\rm i}\}$ for many interacting elements, ${\rm i} = 1,\, 2,\, \hdots,\, N$.
 Given sufficient temporal resolution, no two elements will change state at exactly the same time.
-In this limit, the dynamics are defined by the joint probabilities $P(x_{\rm i}\rightarrow x_{\rm i}', \, x_{-{\rm i}})$ of one element $\rm i$ transitioning from $x_{\rm i}$ to $x_{\rm i}'$ and the rest of the system remaining in the same state, denoted $x_{-{\rm i}}$ [Fig. \ref{fig_multipartite}(c)].
+In this limit, the dynamics are defined by the joint probabilities $P(x_{\rm i}\rightarrow x_{\rm i}', \, x_{-{\rm i}})$ of one element $\rm i$ transitioning from $x_{\rm i}$ to $x_{\rm i}'$ and the rest of the system remaining in the same state, denoted $x_{-{\rm i}}$ [Fig.~\ref{fig_multipartite}(c)].
 Such dynamics, which are referred to as multipartite, exhibit a number of useful properties \cite{Horowitz-01, Wolpert-01}.
 Chief among these properties is the fact that the local irreversibility simplifies to a sum over the individual elements:

 where

 is the local irreversibility associated with element $\rm i$.